“When I can talk about Destiny, I can go on forever. She is my number one priority,” says Pat.

 “I didn’t think she was gonna be ready for it.
 Because she was so comfortable with CityKidz,” says Pat, remembering Destiny’s transition to our youth mentorship program.

 Destiny initially confided that she didn’t know if she wanted to go to CityYouth, but Pat encouraged her to give it a try.
 Her captain, Susan, agreed that Destiny should give it a go and if it didn’t feel right, she didn’t have to go again until she felt ready.

 “She was nervous,” remembers Pat, “but you know what?
 She took it like a trooper and she fit in there, like a glove.”

 Pat appreciated that the leaders knew that the young ones would be nervous their first time and made sure they were comfortable

 “That’s a big step for her because it’s her independence,” says Pat.

 Speaking with Pat several weeks into the Coronavirus pandemic shutdown, she longs for CityYouth to reopen for Destiny.

 “She can’t wait ’til it starts back up again.
 She barely asks about school anymore but she asks about CityYouth.
-Through this virus when she found out that CityYouth wasn’t accessible to her she withdrew.
+Through this virus when she found out that CityYouth wasn’t accessible to ther she withdrew.
 She was really depressed.”

-“No one realizes what CityKidz means to Destiny,” emphasizes Pat, “I’m telling you, CityKidz, she needs it in her life.
+“No one realizes what CityKidz means to Destiny,” emphasizes Pat, “I’m telling you, CityKidz, she needs them in her life.
 It’s her escape.
 It’s her place away from everything.
 She needs you people,” Pat implores.

 Unlike too many people in the 12-year-old’s life, CityKidz has never given up on Destiny.
 Just like her Nana, we never will.
 Destiny and Nana have blessed us with their trust and their unstoppable spirits, and we can’t wait until we can connect, face-to-face, once again.